Proposal title: Live Well Stay Well: A preventative primary care programme to better support self-care across Buckinghamshire

 Partner organisation(s): Brighton and Sussex University Hospitals NHS Trust, Sussex Community Foundation NHS Trust and Surrey & Sussex Healthcare NHS Trust

-Horsham and Mid Sussex CCG are part of the PAM learning set and have been using the measure since 2014 in their Tailored Health Coaching pilot (add link to case study).
+Horsham and Mid Sussex CCG are part of the PAM learning set and have been using the measure since 2014 in their Tailored Health Coaching pilot.

 The CCG aims to extend the use of PAM with the LTCs teams in the care planning process to engage patients differently, in a way that is timed and pitched at the right level to achieve an optimum intervention.
 This will help to review and implement locally commissioned services across the most prevalent long term conditions.

 To shift the emphasis of care to include improved self-management, the CCG has agreed the use of a CQUIN with the main providers for 2016-17 to incentivise improved person centred care and use of PAM to tailor their approaches.
 The CQUIN includes training for staff on how to use motivational interviewing and coaching techniques to empower patients to develop improved knowledge, skills and confidence in self-management.

 Proposal title: Integrated Health and Social Care – Developing a Multi-Disciplinary Tailored approach using PAM

 Partner organisation(s): Hounslow and Richmond Community Healthcare Trust